teambit/docs/docs/faq.md

 - Bundle files into components so they become granular shareable components.
 - Add an automatic layer for versioning components (creates package.json)
-- Mock building and testing in components as if they are outside of the repository while still in the repository
+- Run building and testing in components as if they are outside of the repository while still in the repository

 Bit does not require Git to exist in the project, but it can use Git's functionality to perform actions such as code merging.
 Bit should not replace Git in project development.
 The project's code should remain in Git.